hyperledger/web3j-cli/README.rst

 Deprecated
 **********

-The Web3j CLI has been renamed to the Epirus CLI.
-Please head `here <https://github.com/epirus-io/epirus-cli>`_ for the new repo.
+The Web3j CLI has been renamed to the Web3j CLI.
+Please head `here <https://github.com/web3j/web3j-cli>`_ for the new repo.